Excel CEILING Function

 The Excel CEILING function rounds a number up to a given multiple.
 The multiple to use for rounding is provided as the significance argument.
 If the number is already an exact multiple, no rounding occurs and the original number is returned.

-CEILING works like the MROUND function, but unlike MROUND, which rounds to the nearest multiple, CEILING always rounds up.
+CEILING works like the MROUND function, which also rounds to a given multiple.
+However, unlike MROUND, which rounds to the nearest multiple, the CEILING function rounds up to the next multiple.

 To round a number in A1 up to the nearest multiple of 5, you can use a formula like this: